Caring for Elderly Parents What Matters Most

 The goals of the first two of the 4MS, what matters most, and mobility are to establish preferences for where aging parents want to live, if they will need caregivers, and the extent of medical care desired.
 Negotiating aspects of health is a significant part of caregiving relationships because adult children, elderly parents, and spouses disagree.

-While caregivers can have good intentions, it’s easy to go too far in being overly helpful or trading parts of life to care for elderly parents or a spouse.
+While caregivers may have good intentions, it’s easy to go too far in being overly helpful or sacrificing parts of their own lives to care for elderly parents or a spouse.
 Setting clear boundaries before caregiving hours start to increase in number is so

 When caregivers have difficulty initiating these conversations, there are various options.
 If a parent is over age 65 and on Medicare, investigate setting an appointment with their physician for an Advance Care Planning and Annual Wellness Visit if this has not been scheduled.
 Then attend the doctor’s appointment with your parent and begin the discussion.